microsoft/Accera/docs/Tutorials/Hello_MatMul.md

 i, j, k = nest.get_indices()
 ```

-Next, we define the logic for each iteration of the loop nest:
+Next we define the logic of each iteration of the loop nest:
 ```python
 # Define the loop nest logic
 @nest.iteration_logic